utmgdsc/Buddies/Buddies.MatrixFactorization/README.md

 1. Run `dotnet tool restore` to install any necessary CLI tools.
 2. Open `./BuddyRecommender/BuddyRecommender.sln` using Visual Studio.
+3. Copy Data folder `./BuddyRecommender/Data` to `./BuddyRecommender/BuddyRecommender/bin/Debug/net6.0`.
-3. Click the start button to run the program.
+4. Click the start button to run the program.
-    - will train the model with data in data/out-test.csb
+    - will train the model with data in `./BuddyRecommender/BuddyRecommender/bin/Debug/net6.0/Data/out-train.csv`.

 ### Update data